builtinnya/UncannyCookieClicker/README.md

 - Auto-buy upgrades and buildings
 - Notify you when upgrades become available
 - Speed up the game
+- Auto-click and notify when a season popup appears

 This extension also works on the [beta version of Cookie Clicker][].